This Christmas (Donny Hathaway song): Other cover versions

 Lady Antebellum covered the song for the 2012 Christmas album On This Winter's Night.
 In December 2012, The Philadelphia Tribune music critic Nekesa Mumbi Moody praised Lady Antebellum's recording and the rest of the album.
 However, Ludovic Hunter-Tilney of the Financial Times panned the album and called the trio's cover recording a "slickly insincere 1980s soul."

 CeeLo Green covered the song for Cee Lo's Magic Moment (2012).
 Also in December 2012, Alan Sculley of Asbury Park Press praised CeeLo Green's recording as "a good Stevie Wonder".
 One of The StarPhoenix music critics called CeeLo's takes on the song and "What Christmas Means to Me" not as good as original versions but "worth a listen" with "enough originality".
 However, Melissa Ruggieri of The Atlanta Journal-Constitution criticised CeeLo's version as skippable and "surprisingly dull".
+Covers by Seal and by American band Train each went to No. 1 on the Adult Contemporary chart in 2015 and 2016, respectively.
 In December 2016, Mark Daniell of the Ottawa Sun praised versions by the following artists as "good": Lady Antebellum, Chris Brown, Macy Gray, and CeeLo Green.

+Sabrina Carpenter performed a cover of this song with Tyla for her 2024 Netflix Christmas special, A Nonsense Christmas with Sabrina Carpenter.
+The Everygirl critic praised this rendition as one of "perfectly matched" duets that "stole the show."
+Screen Rant critic Sarah Novack placed this rendition fourth out of top ten performances from the special.
+Novack criticized the holiday song as not "particularly interesting" despite "countless alternatives", but she praised the duet's "stunning vocals and performing chemistry" and found the rendition "even better with the backup singers and musicians".